When a Top-Tier Firm Quotes $200K for Your GTM Strategy

 The gap between these two options is where most growth-stage companies live.
 They can't afford institutional quality, and they can't risk institutional embarrassment.
 So they operate in a strategic grey zone — presenting numbers they haven't verified, citing sources they haven't checked, and hoping nobody asks the hard questions.

-The U.S. management consulting market generated $470.3 billion in 2025 (Industry Research, 2025).
-The market has over 5 million firms, and no single firm holds more than 1% market share.
+The U.S. management consulting industry is roughly $205 billion in Census-measured receipts at the NAICS 541611 level and approximately $412 billion under broader market-research definitions that fold in adjacent advisory services; the top 50 firms account for only ~41% of revenue, leaving thousands of smaller providers in a highly fragmented field (VerticalIQ, 2026).
 Yet the pricing structure of the top firms has barely changed in decades.
-The Big 4 and MBB firms are optimized for Fortune 500 engagements — not for a Series A company with $15K and a board deadline.
+The top-tier strategy firms are optimized for Fortune 500 engagements — not for a Series A company with $15K and a board deadline.

 Bridging the Gap